Domestic and International

 Is my money in safe hands?
 Is my banking information handled discreetly?
 Are these transactions safe?

-It’s safe to say that the service providers operating in UK are able to do so because their regulation is overseen by critical national agencies that counter money-laundering, fraud, terrorism-financing, and so on.
+It’s safe to say that the service providers operating in UK are able to do so because their regulation is overseen by regulators that counter money-laundering, fraud and terrorism-financing.

 Since meeting the expectations of such national bodies isn’t a cake walk, money transfer service providers are usually backed by larger, established businesses.
 They are obviously very keen to ensure security of transaction for their entire business is contingent upon it.